jaruiz/light52/tools/b51/README.md

 	make all

-This will build executable ./bin/b51
+This will build executable `./bin/b51` assuming you have the gcc toolchain.

-Alternatively, if you are on Windows and have CodeBlocks installed you can use the CodeBlocks project file included:

-	cb_win32/b51/b51.cbp

-I haven't used the CodeBlocks project file in a good while, much less in Windows, so I'm not even sure it will work.
-I guess it will be removed eventually.

 ### Using b51